 Hartwick Pines Logging Museum is located in Hartwick Pines State Park, eight miles northeast of Grayling on M-93.
 From I-75, take exit 259.

 Admission to the logging museum is free.
 A Michigan State Parks Recreation Passport is required for entry to the park.

-Hartwick Pines Logging Museum is open daily from April 27 through October 25.
+Hartwick Pines Logging Museum is open on the following schedule:

 Please allow two hours to tour the museum exhibits and forest trail.
 The park also offers camping, picnicking, biking and other seasonal activities.